MarcoLoPinto/InteractiveGraphicsMidterms/midterm2/README.md

 6. Allow the user to move the camera before and during the animation.

 Describe your solution in a short document (2-3) describing your solution, the document should include a brief description of the techniques used, the advantages and disadvantages of the proposed solution, the features of your solution.

-How to submit the homework
-All files MUST be uploaded to the GitHub Classroom of this assignment, including the documentation.
-DO NOT ACTIVATE GITHUB PAGES

-Don’t post solutions on Google Classroom.
-Use Google Classroom only for questions and clarifications.
-Do not ask for clarifications or comments by email, use only Google Classroom